-I have had this recipe typed and printed for what feels like an eon but for some peculiar reason have not noted (very strange for me) where I got it from!
+I have had this recipe typed and printed for what feels an eon but for some peculiar reason have not noted (very strange for me) where I got it from!
 Please let me know if this recipe is yours as I would really like to give credit where credit is due.
 I am positive I will remember when you remind me.
 Update: The mystery has been solved, I originally got this from Linda over at Fired UP Cooking SA.
 Thanks Linda!

 This cake is perfect served with a scoop of ice cream or custard and a nice strong cup of coffee and makes for the easiest dessert for after dinner with family and friends.
 The crumb is lovely and light and super soft and spongy.
 I do not enjoy raw honey so was a little sceptical about enjoying this – well, it is scrumptious!
 It may have something to do with heating the honey or I might just be growing out of not being able to eat raw honey – either way, I could comfortably enjoy two servings for pudding.